Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 ## Pull requests

 Each time you update API code, before you submit your pull request for review, update the `version` number in `api/package.json`.
-Normally for minor features/fixes, just update the last part of the version number (e.g. `"1.0.24"` becomes `"1.0.25"`).
+Normally for minor features/fixes, just update the last part of the version number (e.g. `"1.0.24"` becomes `"1.0.25"` -- [read more about semantic versioning](https://semver.org/)).

 > Version numbers for the MVP version of the app should begin with a `1`, version numbers for the MVP+1 version of the app should begin with a `2` etc.